Bart Allen: The Flash: The Fastest Man Alive (2006–2009)

-Death and legacy
+Death and return

-Bart revealed himself as the Flash to fight the Rogues.
-During the battle, it was revealed that the machine built by Inertia actually drains the Speed Force from an individual instead of freezing time.
-When the Rogues used it on the Flash, Bart's powers were stripped away from him, leaving him surrounded by the Rogues and leading to the appearance of the Black Flash.
-Inertia's machine proved unstable, however, and would destroy the West Coast if the Speed Force was not safely released from it.
-Bart fought the Rogues before chasing after Inertia, distracting them while Valerie Perez released the Speed Force.
-In a panic, Captain Cold, Heatwave, and Weather Wizard kill Bart.
+Bart reveals himself as the Flash to fight the Rogues.
+During the battle, the Rogues use a machine built by Inertia, Bart's evil clone, to drain his powers.
+Inertia's machine proves unstable and threatens to destroy the West Coast if the Speed Force was not safely released from it.
+Bart battles the Rogues before chasing after Inertia, distracting them while Valerie Perez releases the Speed Force from the machine.
+In a panic, Captain Cold, Heat Wave, and Weather Wizard kill Bart.
+Marc Guggenheim, writer of the story arc in which Bart was killed, stated that his death was an editorial decision, and that he was instructed that his five-issue run would have to end with Bart's death and the involvement of the Rogues.